Redeeming Anxiety

 To request a student discount or scholarship, or if you have any other questions about registration, pricing, or accessibility, please email conferences@redeemerws.com.
 We’d love to support you in joining us.

 To help us plan well, registration is required in advance.
-Registration closes at 11:59 pm on April 22, two days before the event.
+Registration closes at 11:59 pm on Monday, April 20.

 frequently asked questions